htrc/TDM-DataAPI/README.md

       ID3
       ...
 ```
-Note: For the POST request, the document IDs need not be urlencoded.
+Note: For the POST request, the document IDs should not be base64 encoded.

 ## Response format
 The response follows the [jsonlines.org](jsonlines.org) format (i.e. one JSON object per line)